Crasleepish/myRep/note/MachineLearning.md

   x_i:=\frac{x_i-\mu_i}{s_i}
   $$
   Where μ~i~ is the **average** of all the values for feature (i) and s~i~ is the range of values (max - min), or s~i~ is the standard deviation.

+  > According to the property of standard deviation, let σ be standard deviation, and μ be mean, most of entries of data set are distributed between -2σ + μ and 2σ + μ.